 Around ninety percent of Tajikistan is guarded by towering hills and mountains; and a hundred peaks of the Fann Mountains soar to an astounding height of 5,000 meters, flaunting their irresistible beauty.
 Whether you are an adventure junky, honeymooner, trekker, or backpacker, this Tajikistan Trekking Tour will quite literally take your breath away.

 Unlike most of the mountain ranges in Central Asia, the Fann showcases a unique blend of barren and verdant outlooks.
 Nestled amidst high mountains you will come across traditional villages and picturesque green meadows, turquoise lakes, gurgling rivers, and scenic valleys.
 Tajikistan is a paradise for mountain lovers, and as the Fann range is only a few hours driving from the Tajik capital, Dushanbe, you can combine trekking with an immersive cultural experience.

-What’s the difference between the Pamir and the Fann Mountains?
+Hiking in the Pamir or the Fann Mountains?

 The Pamir Mountains are the geographical high points of Tajikistan, and they’re traversed by the world-famous Pamir Highway, which has an average altitude of just under 4,000 meters.
 Though dramatic, the Pamir is largely barren, less accessible, and due to the altitude trekking — and any other kind of physical activity — is much more demanding on your body.
 You might well need time to acclimatize and require a jeep to get between treks.